What disappears when you speak its name?

 There are other problems of course and these problems ought to give rise to many a colourful and doubtlessly controversial court judgment in the years to come.

-There are a couple of rather general predictions one can make with reasonable certainty:
+There are however a couple of rather general predictions one can make with reasonable certainty:

 The status of confidential business information under the new EU regime will definitely be augmented to the point where the usefulness of the ubiquitous "Non-Disclosure Agreement" will be diminished significantly.
 How significantly is a matter for debate, which means that dispensing with the use of NDAs entirely is probably a bad idea – for now at least.